piluex/llavero/README.md

 Right now LLAVERO is a concept project with support for up to 16 characters secrets.
 TOTP support is on it's way but it will require specific software on the target device to sync the date.
 For simple secrets LLAVERO can be used by wiring a terminal to the USBtty.

+##Hardening notes

+The ATmega32U4 has a protection bit which should be set to avoid possible reprogramming/EEPROM retrieval attacks from the host device or if your LLAVERO is stolen.
+For further reading check page 346 on the [datasheet](http://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/ATMega32U4.pdf).